Countries: India

 Military plutonium

 India's weapon-grade plutonium has been produced in two reactors: the 40 MWt CIRUS and the 100 MWt Dhruva, both located in the Bhabha Atomic Research Centre (BARC) complex near Mumbai.
-CIRUS is a heavy-water-moderated, light-water-cooled reactor fueled with natural-uranium.
-CIRUS became critical in 1961 and fully operational in 1963.
-Is was shut down on December 31st, 2010.
-Dhruva was modeled after CIRUS, but uses heavy water as the coolant as well as the moderator.
-It was commissioned in 1985, but reportedly had not begun stable operations until 1988.
+CIRUS was shut down in 2010.
+Dhruva, commissioned in 1985, continues to operate.
 India reportedly has plans to build a new 100 MWt reactor in Vizag, Andhra Pradesh.

-India's current stockpile includes 4.7±0.4 tonnes of reactor-grade plutonium separated from unsafeguarded heavy-water power reactors.
+In addition to the weapon-grade plutonium, India's current stockpile includes an estimated 9.2±5.3 tonnes of reactor-grade plutonium separated from unsafeguarded heavy-water power reactors.
 This material is considered a strategic stockpile that could be used for producing unsafeguarded plutonium int he future.
-It is accounted for as miltiary material.
-About 2 tonnes of plutonium may have been fabricated into fuel for the Fast Breeder Test Reactor and for the first core of the 500 MWe Prototype Fast Breeder Reactor which is under construction.
+It is accounted for as material not directly available for weapons.
+About 2 tonnes of plutonium may have been fabricated into fuel for the Fast Breeder Test Reactor and for the first core of the 500 MWe Prototype Fast Breeder Reactor.
+In March 2024 India announced that it began loading the fuel into the reactor.

 Civilian plutonium

-India has an estimated 0.24 tonnes of plutonium has been separated from the spent fuel of safeguarded PHWRs.
-This material is under safeguards and is accounted for as civilian plutonium.
+India has an estimated 0.4 tonnes of plutonium has been separated from the spent fuel of safeguarded PHWRs.
+This material is under IAEA safeguards.